25-28 June 2026 | Bologna, Italy

 Pediatric pulmonary function testing provides a sophisticated array of diagnostic tools for children, from preschool age through adolescence.
 However, in clinical practice, the emphasis should not be on the novelty of a test but on its ability to answer a specific clinical question and guide patient management.
 Too often, lung function tests are ordered as a standard battery, leading to data overload without clear clinical relevance.
 This approach can result in unnecessary testing, increased costs, and potential misinterpretation of results.

 This course bridges that gap by reversing the traditional paradigm.
 Rather than starting with a menu of available tests, we will begin with the patient.
 Using a case-based format—focused on preschoolers, school-aged children, and adolescents—we will demonstrate how to refine a precise clinical question for both common and complex respiratory diseases.
 To ensure a strong foundation, we will first briefly review the physiological principles of pulmonary function assessment.
+This question-driven approach ensures that the selected test is the most appropriate one, delivering clinically meaningful insights that directly influence diagnosis, monitoring, and treatment decisions.
+The focus remains on real-world application and the practical significance of the results.

 Learning Objectives